 Hims vs. Roman vs. Keeps: Hair Loss Treatment Comparison

-After a brief questionnaire and phone consultation with a licensed doctor, Hims, Roman, and Keeps will recommend a personal hair loss treatment plan.
-All three typically offer the same general remedy: a 1mg daily finasteride regiment.
-Hims and Keeps also offer Minoxidil — the generic version of Rogaine, a topical treatment.
+After a brief online consultation and sometimes a phone or video consultation with a licensed doctor, Hims, Roman, and Keeps will recommend a personal hair loss treatment plan.
+All three typically offer the same general remedy: a 1mg daily finasteride regiment or Minoxidil — the generic version of Rogaine — which is a topical treatment.
 Finally, Hims also recommends a daily biotin vitamin (in gummy bear form) for good measure, but this is more to guard against diet deficiencies, rather than inevitable hereditary balding.
 Here’s a quick price comparison and more details on how each treatment works to stem hair loss:

 Sometimes referred to as “fin” in online forums or more commonly by the brand names it’s been sold under previously (“Propecia” or “Proscar”), finasteride for hair loss is typically prescribed in a 1mg pill taken daily.
-Originally designed to treat enlarged prostates, finasteride is sold over the counter (i.e. it does require a prescription from a real doctor) and is the core ingredient of the hair loss prevention cocktail recommended by all three of the new subscription services: Hims, Roman, and Keeps.
+Originally designed to treat enlarged prostates, finasteride is only available by prescription and is the core ingredient of the hair loss prevention cocktail recommended by all three of the new subscription services: Hims, Roman, and Keeps.

 How does finasteride work for hair loss prevention?